LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/README.md

 ---

 ## 🔹 Why Use Factory Method?
-**1. Encapsulation of Object Creation**
+## 1. Encapsulation of Object Creation
 - You hide the logic of how objects are created.
-   - The client code doesn’t need to know the exact class name or how to instantiate it.
+- The client code doesn't need to know the exact class name or how to instantiate it.

-**2. Loose Coupling**
+## 2. Loose Coupling
 - The client code depends on an interface or abstract class, not on specific implementations.
 - This makes your code easier to change or extend.

-**3. Easier to Add New Types**
+## 3. Easier to Add New Types
 - You can add new product types (e.g., new notification types) without changing existing code.
 - This follows the Open/Closed Principle — open for extension, closed for modification.

-**4. Improved Maintainability**
+## 4. Improved Maintainability
 - Centralizes object creation logic in one place (the factory).
 - Makes the codebase cleaner and easier to manage.

 ---